 Most hikers know the value of a quality pair of hiking pants, but for midsummer conditions or particularly active days on the trail, we turn to hiking shorts.
 In addition to being more breathable and quicker to dry, most of our favorite modern hiking shorts are impressively durable, boast functional storage, and have handy adjustments at the waist for dialing in fit.
+We tested a range of hiking shorts all over the world—from long trails in Patagonia to the deep woods of the Pacific Northwest—to narrow in on our streamlined list of 11 models below.
 From technical and performance-ready softshell designs to everyday-friendly options that wear well both around town and outdoors, below are our favorite hiking shorts of 2024.
 For more information, see our comparison table and buying advice below the picks.
 Of note: Most of the testing and information below is focused on men’s designs, but we've also written a dedicated round-up on the best women’s hiking shorts.

 Our Team's Hiking Short Picks